isc-projects/kea/doc/sphinx/arm/install.rst

 .. note::

-   When building from source code retrieved via git, additional software will be required: automake (v1.11 or later), libtoolize, and autoconf (v2.69 or later).
+   When building from source code retrieved via git, additional software is required: automake (v1.11 or later), libtoolize, and autoconf (v2.69 or later).
 These may need to be installed.

-The latest development code is available on GitLab (see https://gitlab.isc.org/isc-projects/kea).
-The Kea source is public and development is done in the “master” branch.

 The code can be checked out from ``https://gitlab.isc.org/isc-projects/kea.git``: